MarieHannaert/BIT11-Traineeship/readme_per_subject/README_snakemake_longread.md

 snakemake --dag | dot -Tsvg > dag.svg
 ````
 ## README
-Now i will make the readme based on the readme from the illuminapipeline and I will also make a github repository for this pipeline on my github.
+Now i will make the readme based on the readme from the illuminapipeline and I will also make a github repository for this pipeline on my github. µ

+feedback on the readme was that skani also skani sketch needs to be installed and that that needs to be told in the readme.

+-> paths to these databses need to be changed.

+the github will also be renamed to nanopore pipeline because thats is more consistent with illumina.